Social Media Optimisation

 On contrary to this, SEO primarily focuses on increasing the visibility of your website on search engines like Google by pushing your website to the top of SERP’s (Search Engine Result Pages) when a consumer searches for a topic of relevance.

-There are many people who still consider social media optimisation (SMO) to be an afterthought for their marketing strategy, more often than not assigning social media related tasks to interns.
+There are many people who still consider social media optimization (SMO) to be an afterthought for their marketing strategy, more often than not assigning social media related tasks to interns.
 However, with an ever-growing user base on social media platforms such as Facebook –which has 1.28 billion daily users as of the first quarter of 2017– creating an effective social media marketing strategy has become something difficult, if not impossible, to ignore.

 With the debut of Google’s Hummingbird in August of 2013, shares on social platforms including Facebook, Twitter, and LinkedIn have become much more important in calculating rankings.
 What this means is that the greater shares your content will have across the numerous social media platforms, the more reliable and useful it is considered to be by Google’s search engine.